Invaders (comics): Avengers/Invaders

-At the end of the series, Toro is revived in the modern era, thanks to Bucky I's temporary acquisition of the Cube.
-His story continued in the eight-issue limited series The Torch, which dealt with the resurrection of the original Human Torch.
+At the end of the series, Toro is revived after Bucky acquires the Cube.
+His story is continued in the eight-issue limited series The Torch, which deals with the resurrection of the original Human Torch.
 In the series, the two Golden Age heroes battle the Mad Thinker and the Inhuman Torch.

 Invaders Now!

-In September 2010, Marvel launched Invaders Now!, a miniseries starring Captain America (Barnes), the original Human Torch, Namor the Sub-Mariner, Captain Steve Rogers, Spitfire, and Toro.
+In September 2010, Marvel launched Invaders Now!, a miniseries starring Captain America (Bucky Barnes), the original Human Torch, Namor, Steve Rogers, Spitfire, and Toro.
 The Invaders are all reunited by the original Vision and Union Jack to face a resurfaced threat from World War II.
 This threat manifests as a disease that mutates those infected, causing horrible deformation, granting superhuman strength, and driving the victim insane with pain and rage.
 Those infected are driven to attack and thereby infect others.
-In World War II this pathogen was created by Arnim Zola, as his last project before suffering the wounds which necessitated his consciousness being transferred into his robotic form.
+In World War II this pathogen was created by Arnim Zola, as his last project before suffering wounds which necessitated his consciousness being transferred into a robot.
 To contain the plague, the Invaders had to kill the entire population of a village in the Netherlands, including some who had been infected, but had not yet transformed.
-Now, the infection has returned in the modern era.
+In this miniseries, the infection reappears in the modern era.

 All-New Invaders

-In 2014, Marvel launched a new series written by James Robinson and starring Captain America who is eventually replaced by Sam Wilson, Winter Soldier, the original Human Torch, and Namor the Sub-Mariner.
+In 2014, Marvel launched a new series written by James Robinson and starring Captain America who is eventually replaced by Sam Wilson, Winter Soldier, the original Human Torch, and Namor.
 A Japanese heroine named Radiance (the granddaughter of Golden Girl) joins the team during the book's second arc, and the daughter of Iron Cross joins in issue # 10.

 Invaders (vol. 3)

-In January 2019, Marvel launched a new series written by Chip Zdarsky that saw original members Captain Steve Rogers, the Winter Soldier, and the original Human Torch reunite to stop another original member, Namor the Sub-Mariner who has become a global threat and mentally unstable/deranged.
+In January 2019, Marvel launched a new series written by Chip Zdarsky that saw original members Steve Rogers, the Winter Soldier, and the Human Torch reunite to stop Namor, who has become a global threat and mentally unstable.